redis-stack/redis-stack-docs/docs/ui/insight/examples.md

 <img src="../images/stream.png">

-It is possible to have multiple consumers doing different jobs, one measuring humidity, and another taking temperature measurements over periods of time.
+It is possible to have multiple consumers doing different jobs: one measuring humidity and another taking temperature measurements over periods of time.
 Redis stores a copy of the entire dataset in memory, which is a finite resource.
 To avoid runaway data, streams can be trimmed when you add something to them.
 When adding to a stream with `XADD`, you can optionally specify that the stream should be trimmed to a specific or approximate number of the newest entries, or to only include entries whose ID is higher than the ID specified.